rtmigo/vien_py/README.md

 </details>

 So I made `svet`.
-A stupidly simple tool for a half asleep developer.
+A tool for a half asleep developer.

 # Install